biemond/com.athom.philipsair/README.md

-# philipsair
+# Philips Air purifier

-Philip AIR purifier, it should work for all the philips air devices
+Added support for Philip AIR purifiers, it should work for all the philips air devices but I could only test it on
-- AC2729
-- AC2889
 - AC5659_10

-Tested it myself on AC5659_10

 ## Device

-### Provide Philips device ip address
+For adding the device you need to provide Philips device ip address plus Homey has to be on the same network as your purifier

+Sensors
+- latest_retrieval_date
+- measure_pm25
+- measure_iaql
+- measure_tvoc
+- measure_humidity
+- measure_temperature
+- pre_filter_clean
+- carbon_filter_replace
+- herpa_filter_replace
+- product

 ## Flows
--

 ### triggers
 -

 ### conditions
--
+- score_pm25 with good, fair, poor and verypoor
+- score_iaql (allergen) with good, fair, poor and verypoor

 ## Thanks
 Special thanks to Radoslav Gerganov for reverse enginering and security work.